sunnyyan97/sunnyyan97/README.md

     -Postgres Databases
     -Tableau Visualizations
 - Pinned Projects- Below are some of my favorite personal projects in detail.
-- [Tableau Public Profile]()- Here you will find all of the Tableau Dashboards that I have created, including:
+- [Tableau Public Profile](https://public.tableau.com/profile/sunny.yan7263#!/)- Here you will find all of the Tableau Dashboards that I have created.
-    -Personal Projects
-    -#MakeoverMonday Visualizations
-    -Dashboards for Tableau Specialization Course

 <details>